quicwg/base-drafts/draft-ietf-quic-transport.md

-If an endpoint receives a QUIC packet without an ECT or CE codepoint in the IP packet header, it responds per {{processing-and-ack}} with an ACK frame without increasing any ECN counters.
-Similarly, if an endpoint does not have access to received ECN codepoints, it does not increase ECN counters.
+If an endpoint receives a QUIC packet without an ECT or CE codepoint in the IP packet header, it responds per {{processing-and-ack}} with an ACK frame without increasing any ECN counts.
+Similarly, if an endpoint does not have access to received ECN codepoints, it does not increase ECN counts.

 Coalesced packets (see {{packet-coalesce}}) mean that several packets can share the same IP header.
 The ECN counter for the ECN codepoint received in the